TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

    TYPO3 Extension Manager

-Once the site package extension appears in the list, you can install it by clicking the "plus" icon, if not already done.
+Once the site package extension appears in the list, you can activate it by clicking the "plus" icon, if not already done.

 .. typo3-backend-create-initial-pages: